Meet the Music Faculty

 Prof. Jonelle (Jonie) Loehnig

-Jonie began her formal music studies with a church BME music degree from Baker University where her major instrument of study was organ.
-After Master studies at Eden Seminary, she served in pastoral ministry in the Christian Church (Disciples of Christ) for 25 years.
-She is an Adjunct Professor of Organ and Accompanist for Central Methodist University, Fayette, Missouri and accompanist for brass at University of Missouri, Columbia.
-She is Director of Music for St. Peter’s UCC, New Haven, Missouri.
-Internships were with composer musician, Austin Lovelace and Schudi Pipe Organs, Dallas, TX.
-She has extensive experiences in church music and organ concerts.
+Jonie Loehnig began her formal music studies with a church BME music degree from Baker University, where her major instrument of study was organ.
+After master’s studies at Eden Seminary, she served in pastoral ministry in the Christian Church (Disciples of Christ) for 25 years.
+She is an Adjunct Professor of Organ and Collaborative Pianist for Central Methodist University in Fayette, MO.
+She completed internships with composer/musician Austin Lovelace and Schudi Pipe Organs in Dallas, TX.
+Loehnig has extensive experiences in church music and organ concerts.

 email